Skip navigation

 About

-The Modern European History Group promotes the development of new research that balances academic rigor and broadly accessible narratives.
-Our events include sharing work, grant writing, and improving narrative skills as historians.
+This group promotes the development of new research that balances academic rigor and broadly accessible narratives.
+Our events revolve around sharing work in progress and improving narrative skills as historians.

 Open to New People